AdnanH901/Netflix_Business_Analysis/README.md

 Based on the insights and findings above, we would recommend the _Financial Planning and Analysis_ and _Strategy and Analysis_ teams to consider the following:

 - **Replayability is Netflix's Bedrock:** One-time big shows and movies bolster Netflix's customer acquisition.
-However, the reason why customers stay subscribed to Netflix are the many classics, comedies and other content that has a lot of replayability.
-Netflix should consider doing some further market analysis on what specific titles customers like and buy the rights to have them on their platform.
+However, customers stay subscribed to Netflix because of the many classics, comedies, and other content that is highly replayable.
+Netflix should consider doing some further market analysis on what specific titles customers like and buying the rights to have them on their platform.

 - **Competitor Analysis:** While Netflix’s pricing tiers are already well-optimised, we recommend conducting a competitive analysis of major rivals such as Amazon Prime Video and HBO Max.
 This could uncover opportunities to refine Netflix’s pricing strategy further.
 Therefore Netflix can undercut its competitors and strengthen its market position.

+- - **Appeal to Older Adults:** Netflix should procure some shows that tailor towards the *Gen X* & *Baby Boomers* audience.
+Investigating topics such as "*what genres do the older generation prefer*", and "*do they prefer other streaming platforms and if so why*" among others should be explored.

 # Assumptions and Caveats: